• Skip to primary navigation

 Once the baby gets older, around 8-9 months old, then I stop peeling as they can swallow and digest easier.

-In this recipe I’m going to peel the sweet potatoes because that’s what works best for Proxy.
+In this recipe I’m going to peel the sweet potatoes because that’s what works best for my daughter Proxy.

 peeled sweet potatoes